-Taxpayers who send their payments by mail are cautioned that the USPS only postmarks certain mail depending on the type of postage used, and may not postmark mail on the same day deposited by a taxpayer.
+Taxpayers who send their payments by mail are cautioned that the USPS only postmarks certain mail depending on the type of postage used.
+Additionally, the USPS may not postmark mail on the same day it is deposited by a taxpayer.

-STANDARD POSTAGE STAMPS: Stamps purchased and affixed to mail as evidence of the payment of postage.Postage that is not postmarked:
+STANDARD POSTAGE STAMPS: Stamps purchased and affixed to mail as evidence of the payment of postage.Mail that is not postmarked:

 METERED MAIL: Mail on which postage is printed directly on an envelope or label by a postage machine licensed by the USPS.
 Many private companies use these types of postage machines.

 If you use these types of postage, the USPS will not postmark your mail.
-You will be charged a 10% penalty and a $10 cost, if applicable, if we do not receive your mailed payment by the delinquency date.
+We will impose a 10 percent penalty and a $10 cost, if applicable, if we do not receive your mailed payment by the delinquency date.